suffolklibraries/lgc/content/collections/events/friends-around-the-table-6.md

     content:
       -
         type: text
-        text: 'In this week''s Friends Around the Table wander Woodbridge to forage, discover and eat.'
+        text: 'In this week''s Friends Around the Table wander around Woodbridge to forage, discover and eat.'
   -
     type: paragraph
     content: